-- 5.6.1.1 PT providers shall analytically verify the assigned value of all analytes in all PT samples prior to use in a PT study. - 5.6.1.2 PT providers shall verify the assigned value using a Certified Reference Material (CRM), where available. - 5.6.1.3 If a CRM is not available, then verification shall be performed against a Reference Material (RM).
-If a CRM and/or a RM are not available, the calibration material shall be manufactured under the requirements of ISO Guide 34. - 5.6.1.4 The assigned value verification shall include calibration standard(s), calibration verification standard(s), and proficiency testing materials under test.
-The calibration and calibration verification standards shall consist of CRM, RM, and/or ISO Guide 34 materials as applicable from different lots. - 5.6.1.5 The PT provider shall have documented criteria for the acceptance of the results of the calibration verification material, where applicable. - 5.6.1.6 The relative standard deviation of the provider's verification method shall be established by a method validation study for each method and instrument. - 5.6.1.7 For aqueous chemistry analytes, the assigned value of an analyte is verified if the mean of the provider's verification analyses is within one-third of the laboratory acceptance limits (C) ,as calculated per Section 5.9.2, not to exceed a maximum of 10%, of either: - a) the assigned value, if an unbiased verification method is used; or - b) the expected mean value for the analyte, if a biased method is used. - For analytes that are based on the study mean and study standard deviation, the PT Provider shall establish criteria approved by the PTPA that demonstrate verification of the assigned value. - 5.6.1.8 For solid matrix, microbiology, and protozoan analytes, the assigned value of an analyte is verified if the mean of the provider's verification analyses is within one-half of the laboratory acceptance limits (C), as calculated per Section 5.9.2, of either: - a) the assigned value, if an unbiased verification method is used; or - b) the expected mean value for the analyte, if a biased method is used. - For analytes that are based on the study mean and study standard deviation, the PT Provider shall establish criteria approved by the PTPA that demonstrate verification of the assigned value. - 5.6.1.9 All unspiked analytes shall be analytically verified to ensure that they are not present at or above one-half the PTRL. - 5.6.1.10 Any PT sample that fails to meet the requirements of this Section shall not be used in a PT study.
+- 5.6.1.1 The PT Providers shall analytically verify the assigned value of all analytes in all PT samples prior to use in a PT study. - 5.6.1.2 The PT Providers shall verify the assigned value using a Certified Reference Material (CRM), where available. - 5.6.1.3 If a CRM is not available, then verification shall be performed against a Reference Material (RM).
+If a CRM and/or a RM are not available, the calibration material shall be manufactured under the requirements of ISO Guide 34 where available. - 5.6.1.4 The assigned value verification shall include the analysis of calibration standard(s), calibration verification standard(s), and proficiency testing materials under test.
+The calibration and calibration verification standards shall consist of CRM, RM, and/or ISO Guide 34 materials as applicable from different lots. - 5.6.1.5 The PT Provider shall have documented criteria for the acceptance of the results of the calibration verification material, where applicable.

+- 5.6.1.6 The relative standard deviation of the PT Provider's verification method shall be established by a method validation study for each method and instrument. - 5.6.1.7 For aqueous chemistry analytes, the assigned value of an analyte is verified if the mean of the provider's PT Provider's verification analyses is within one-third of the laboratory acceptance limits (C) interval, as calculated per Section 5.9.2, not to exceed a maximum of 10%, of either: - a) the assigned value, if an unbiased verification method is used; or - b) the expected mean value for the analyte, if a biased method is used.

+For analytes that are based on the study mean and study standard deviation, the PT Provider shall establish criteria approved by the PTPA that demonstrate verification of the assigned value.

+- 5.6.1.8 For solid matrix, microbiology, and protozoan analytes, the assigned value of an analyte is verified if the mean of the provider's PT Provider's verification analyses is within one-half of the laboratory acceptance limits (C)interval, as calculated per Section 5.9.2, of either: - a) the assigned value, if an unbiased verification method is used; or - b) the expected mean value for the analyte, if a biased method is used.

+For analytes that are based on the study mean and study standard deviation, the PT Provider shall establish criteria approved by the PTPA that demonstrate verification of the assigned value.

+- 5.6.1.9 The standard deviation of the PT Provider's verification analyses shall be less than (<) one standard deviation as calculated for the participant laboratories. - 5.6.1.10 All unspiked analytes shall be analytically verified to ensure that they are not present at or above one-half the PTRL. - 5.6.1.11 Any PT sample that fails to meet the requirements of this Section for each analyte therein shall not be used in a PT study.